 Grantee Eligibility

-MHGJII funds are made available through a Needs and Capacity Assessment process to local mental health authorities (LMHAs) and local behavioral health authorities (LBHAs) representing a community collaborative.
+MHGJII funds are made available to local mental health authorities (LMHAs) and local behavioral health authorities (LBHAs) representing a community collaborative through a competitive procurement process using a Needs and Capacity Assessment.
 Community collaboratives must include a county, the LMHA or LBHA operating in the county, and each hospital district located in the county, if any.
 Community collaboratives may include other local entities designated by collaborative members.

-Texas Government Code – Section 531.0993 further specifies that HHSC must provide a grant to the Harris Center for Mental Health and IDD for the Jail Diversion program in Harris County.
-While not considered an MHGJII grantee, HHSC is appropriated $5 million per fiscal year to support this community collaborative.
+Texas Government Code – Section 531.09935 further specifies that HHSC must provide a grant to a community collaborative in Harris County.
+While not considered an MHGJII grantee, HHSC appropriates $5 million per fiscal year to support the Jail Diversion program operated by the Harris Center for Mental Health and IDD.
 Harris County is required to provide matching funds in an amount equal to or lesser of the allocation for the Jail Diversion program, or the collaborative’s available matching funds.

 Match Requirements

-MHGJII awards depend on matching funds, which can include cash or in-kind contributions from any person but must not include money from state or federal funds.
+MHGJII awards require dedicated matching funds, which can include cash or in-kind contributions from any person but must not include money from state or federal funds.
 The match must equal:

 - 100% of the grant amount if the MHGJII program is in a county with a population of 250,000 or more.